3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 Any child can have a sensory meltdown, but for the average kid, this would take A LOT of intense exposure to a multitude of sensations.
 For kids with sensory processing difficulties, they’re triggered much more easily.

-How is a Sensory Meltdown Different Than a Tantrum?
+Is a Sensory Meltdown Different Than a Tantrum?

 A tantrum and a sensory meltdown can look similar though.
 And, it’s essential you understand the difference, because dealing with a sensory meltdown looks different than a tantrum.